 The goal when it comes to supporting a child’s immune system is to fortify their immune system to allow it to perform at its best and to effectively deal with pathogens.
 A healthy immune system is able to mount effective and appropriate immune responses and recover from illness quickly and effectively.
 The best way to holistically support your child’s immune system is to focus on a healthy lifestyle, a nutrient dense diet, getting sufficient sleep, and to utilize supplementation as needed.
 Gut health also plays an important role in maintaining a strong immune system.

-To learn more about supporting a healthy immune system, read: Important Immunity Terms To Know and Winter Immune Support For All Ages
+To learn more about supporting a healthy immune system, see: Important Immunity Terms To Know and Winter Immune Support For All Ages

 Summary

 It’s normal for children to experience frequent illnesses as their immune systems develop.
-Babies can get sick 6 to 12 times a year, preschoolers 7 to 10 times, school-aged children 6 to 8 times, and teenagers 4 to 6 times.
-Exposure to germs is how we “train” the immune systems to recognize and combat pathogens, building a robust memory of antibodies.
+Babies and preschoolers can get sick up to 6 to 12 times a year.
+School-aged children tend to get sick up to 6 to 8 times per year, and teenagers are on par with adults and can average 4 to 6 bouts of illness per year.
+Exposure to germs is how we “train” the immune system to recognize and combat pathogens, building a robust memory of antibodies.
 While frequent sickness is typical, excessive or prolonged illness may indicate underlying health issues, and parents should consult a healthcare provider if concerned.
 To support a child’s immune health, focus on a balanced diet, adequate sleep, regular physical activity, stress management, and good hygiene practices.

 References: